Snowflake-Labs/sfquickstarts/site/sfguides/src/churn_modeling_in_hex/churn_modeling_in_hex.md

 ### What You'll Learn

 - How to import/export data between Hex and Snowflake
-- How to train a Random Forest model and deploy to Snowflake using UDFs
+- How to train a Random Forest with Snowpark ML model
 - How to visualize the predicted results from the forecasting model
 - How to convert a Hex project into an interactive web app and make predictions on new users